Skip to content

 What rights do I have?

 Norway is a country with established «Just Culture» in aviation.
-Defined by International Civil Aviation Organization (ICAO) and adopted by its members, Just Culture is: «A culture where front line operators are not punished for actions, omissions or decisions taken by them that are commensurate with their experience and training, but where gross negligence, willful violations and destructive acts are not tolerated.» The Norwegian Aviation Act states protection rules related to occurrence reporting, including confidentiality and banning of sanctions.
+Defined by International Civil Aviation Organization (ICAO) and adopted by its members, Just Culture is: «A culture where front-line operators are not punished for actions, omissions or decisions taken by them that are commensurate with their experience and training, but where gross negligence, willful violations and destructive acts are not tolerated.» The Norwegian Aviation Act states protection rules related to occurrence reporting, including confidentiality and the banning of sanctions.

 What does this really mean?